Outro dia liguei na Rádio Nacional e só ouvi música brasileira. Parecia que eu estava em Nova York.

 ____________________________________________

 Thank you for your Victoria, I’m Brazilian and not speak English yet, you speak Portuguese?.
-The video is not official, is my own, but who saw in Brazil, like much, hope you like it too, and if possible, publish the site
+The video is not official, is my own, but who saw in Brazil, like much, hope you like it too, and if possible, publish the site 🙂 Thank you!

 Thank you for the site.
 It’s a great idea and very useful!
 Some of the songs by Baden Powell & Paulo César Pinheiro would be great.
-(Refém da solidão, Samba do perdão, voltei, Vou deitar e rolar etc )
+(Refém da solidão, Samba do perdão, voltei, Vou deitar e rolar etc ) 🙂 abraco

 Thanks so much for reading and for your suggestions, Mark!
 I’ll include some of these songs in posts in the next few weeks.
 Abraço